ourworldventures/ourworld_books_OLD/content/oursource/oursource.md

 - An upgraded economic system platform where no money needs to be paid to offer or find information, where lock-in does not exist.
 - A Digital Twin system which is the base of Banking and Web 4.0, a new way to communicate, share, collaborate
 - A decentralized healthcare & education system

-> TODO: (na) The above seems to be a repetition of whats been said previously.
-Delete or keep and add links?

 More than 50m USD has been invested so far, we have a very active community of hundreds of contributors and we are working with some governments to deploy the system in their country.
 We are excited about a future where we can together create a more safe platform, based on values, transparency and love.
 Not in a talking way, in a super practical can do mentality with concrete plan.
 We are doing it, join us… become part of our movement.